FMSC-Measurements/VolumeLibrary/docs/roadmap.md

 ## Time estimates
+So to get a scale of the conversion effort, metrics of the origianal code base are:
+ - 149 individual code files
+ - 415 subroutines and functions arcross the code files
+ - about 200-500 lines in most files with larger files up to 2000
+ - rough balpark 60k - 90k lines of code

 Making a highly optimistic estimate where about 1 code file is converted on average every day, to get a sence of what might be a lower bounds for a time estimate.
 That comes out to about 30 week or 7 and a half months.
 Based on my experiance working on similar code - code that had been converted from Fortran with minimal changes from the original code.